Cycls/docs/getting-started.md

 sarya = Sarya("SECRET")
 ```

-### 3. Add the Entry Point
+### Add entry-point to your app
-Define the entry point of your application with a `@sarya("@name-of-your-app")`.
-In this example, the function responds with "Hello World!" to each user request.
+Add the entry-point of your application with a `@sarya("@name-of-your-app")`:
 ```py
 @sarya("@name-of-your-app")
 def ai():
     return UI.Text("Hello World!")
 ```
+In this example, the function responds with "Hello World!" to each user request.

-### 4. Hello World! 👋
+### Hello World!
-The full example:
+The full code:
 ```py
 from sarya import Sarya, UI